Sylius/Sylius/adr/2020_09_01_admin_and_shop_split.md

 `{"id": 1, "slug": 2, "prices": {}, "admin_related_information" : "" }`

 * Good, because there is only one endpoint for the products.
-* Bad, because depending on the currently logged in user, the IRIs between related products (or on product list) has be changed (between slug and code).
+* Bad, because depending on the currently logged in user, the IRIs between related products (or on the product list) have been changed (between slug and code).
 * Bad, because it is not clear how to operate on endpoint before jumping into documentation.
 (For example tax rates endpoint is not exposed for shop users).
-* Bad, because we have to declare authorization rules on endpoint basis, while some of them will have really complicated rules (different strategies for admin, shop user and guest)
+* Bad, because we have to declare authorization rules on endpoint basis, while some of them will have really complicated rules (different strategies for admin, shop user and guest).

 ### Adding additional suffix for path